riesenia/cart/README.md

 the cart, bound item is removed automatically too.
 If *updateCartQuantityAutomatically* method returns true, bound item also reflects quantity changes of target item.

+### Multiple bound cart items

+Item implementing *MultipleBoundCartItemInterface* can be added to cart.
+When any of target items is removed from the cart, bound item is removed automatically too.

 ## Tests

 You can run the unit tests with the following command: